 - Avoid excessive heat from hairdryers and straighteners

-Lifestyle factors also play an important role in hair loss with smoking and stress being well-known contributors to the balding process.
+Lifestyle factors also play an essential role in hair loss, with smoking and stress being well-known contributors to the balding process.

 For more information on male hair loss please get in touch with one of our qualified hair transplant surgeons at The Treatment Rooms London.
-We offer an initial consultation service, an unparalleled process, and round-the-clock support to get you the help you require.
+We offer an initial consultation, an unparalleled process, and round-the-clock support to get you the help you need.

 If you would like a health check for your hair or to visit our hair transplant clinic, book a consultation with The Treatment Rooms London today.